slikts/radioslider/README.md

 Styles
 ------

-The style examples use SASS and compass.
+The style examples use [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) to make using CSS3 features easier and also to allow adapting the styles in a simple manner.

 XXX